 NHS funding for Microprocessor Knees

-Users that meet the criteria set forth by NHS England (see FAQ below), will be allowed to try out two separate microprocessor knees, to allow for optimal fit.
-The details of the selection process is outlined in the Clinical Commissioning Policy, but we recommend users contact their local prosthetic centre to ask about funding and suitability.
-You may also reach out to our Össur Experts if that suits you better.
+Users that meet the criteria will be able to try out two separate microprocessor knees, to allow for optimal fit.
+The details of the selection process is outlined in the Clinical Commissioning Policy but we recommend users contact their local prosthetic centre to ask about funding and suitability.
+Or contact our Össur Experts for a chat.

 A real possibility of a life changing benefit

-This means that NHS England has acknowledged that there is evidence to consider supporting microprocessor limbs, devices which can offer life changing benefits to users and ensuring they can live a life without limitations, as the main focus of the funding is to improve walking and balance by aiding walking movements in real time which reduces falls and accidents caused by a lack of stability that can be experienced with other prosthetic limbs.
+NHS England has acknowledged that there is evidence to support microprocessor limbs - devices which can offer life changing benefits to users and ensure they can live a life without limitations.

-Össur has been at the forefront of designing the next generation of prosthetic limbs, [bionic], two of which are among the most advanced products on the market and eligible for the NHS Funding.
+Össur is at the forefront of designing the next generation of prosthetic limbs and bionics, two of which are eligible for the NHS funding, and are amongst the most advanced products on the market.

 What can Microprocessor Knees offer?

-The technology of MPKs has advanced significantly in the last few years.
-Referred to as any artificial knee joint which includes a battery-powered, built-in, programmable computer they are designed to constantly monitor the activities of the user including:
+The technology of MPKs has advanced significantly.
+Referred to as any artificial knee joint which includes a battery-powered, built-in, programmable computer, MPKs are designed to constantly monitor the activities of the user including:

 • Easy walking between parallel bars in rehab to smooth walking on real world terrain